dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ## Project Summary
 Leaf reflectance spectrum is widely used for plant stress diagnostics, especially for nutrient stresses and pathogen infections that cause distinct leaf color patterns.
 Hyperspectral cameras capture the reflectance of light with high spectral resolution (spectral resolution ranging from sub-nanometer to a few nanometers) and store this information in a data cube of x, y, and λ dimensions (two-dimensional images with multiple wavelength channels).
-This project describes Python code for visualizing spatial leaf color patterns using pseudo-color spaces created via singular vector decomposition (SVD) of normalized hyperspectral images.
+This project describes Python code for visualizing spatial leaf color patterns using pseudo-color spaces created via singular value decomposition (SVD) of normalized hyperspectral images.

 The procedure consists of four steps: